Rice to Riches

 rice to riches

 Rice to Riches sells rice pudding.
-Really, that’s it.
-But wait!
+But wait–don’t go yet!
 This isn’t like other rice pudding you’ve had; this rice pudding is FUN!
-At least, everything about this shop pleads for you to think so–from the pod-like front doors, to the overly-designed packaging, which consists of indestructible orange plastic UFO-shaped dishes and odd curving implements from a future where spoons are obsolete.
+At least, everything about this shop wants you to think so–from the pod-like front doors, to the overly-designed packaging, which consists of indestructible orange plastic UFO-shaped dishes and odd curving implements from a future where spoons are obsolete.
 Not to mention the girth-obsessed signage everywhere, proclaiming “big is beautiful” and “no skinny bitches.”
 Located smack in shopping-obsessed Soho, it’s no surprise this place is a draw for out-of-towners.
 But if there are two things that can do battle with “touristy” and “kitschy,” they are “creamy” and “delicious.”

 rice to riches